stianp/open-source-cs/README.md

-# The Open Source Computer Science Degree Program
+# The Open Source Computer Science Degree Program (With Addition, Directions)

 All the courses listed are free, MOOCs, or open source.
 What they all have in common is that the information itself is free.

+Scroll down to the bottom for the complete list of courses.

 ## Who Is This For?

-Some, if not all, of these descriptions fit you.
+This is for you if some of these descriptions fit you.

 * You value education.
-* You're unemployed, or you have a shit job.
+* You're unemployed, you have a shit job.
 * You want a better job.
+* You want to build something.
 * You can't afford college.
 * You think college is overpriced.
 * You think there's something wrong with traditional education system.